Tebandeke1/Android_study/README.md

 # Android_study

-This ialso a study app for android advanced part.
+This is also a study app for android advanced part.